What is Agile Project Release Planning?

 The new date approaches and the work is still not done for a multitude of reasons.
 This causes a new date to enter the picture.
 This results in a double-whammy to the client or end user who agreed upon a new date previously, and now they have to agree to another new date.

 Unfortunately, I’ve seen that conversation take place up to 4-5 times!
 Bad project management?
 Perhaps.
-But, there needs to be a reality check on both sides when it comes to understanding what is agile project management.
+But, there needs to be a reality check on both sides when it comes to understanding agile project management.

 The days of the $9.95 Business Card special are long gone and so is its inflexibility and lack of agility.
 There are so many choices out there now people can get whatever they want whenever they want it.
 Keep this sense of flexibility and agility within your agile project management release planning methodology and you’ll have scores of projects to work on for years to come!